sendgrid/sendgrid-go/TROUBLESHOOTING.md

 	return err
 }
 if resp.StatusCode >= 400 {
-	// something goes wrong and you have to handle (returning an error to the user or logging the problem) log.Printf("api response: HTTP %d: %s", resp.StatusCode, resp.Body)
+	// something goes wrong and you have to handle (e.g. returning an error to the user or logging the problem) log.Printf("api response: HTTP %d: %s", resp.StatusCode, resp.Body)
 	// OR
-	return fmt.Errorf("api response: HTTP %d: %s", resp.StatusCode, resp.Body)
+	// return fmt.Errorf("api response: HTTP %d: %s", resp.StatusCode, resp.Body)
 }
 ```